The LISTSERV® list owner's Support FAQ

 The STATS command is (as documented) available only for lists running on the VM mainframe version of LISTSERV.
 It is very unlikely that it will ever be ported to non-VM servers.

-However, under LISTSERV 1.8d and later, you can add
+However, under current versions of LISTSERV, you can add

 * Change-Log= Yes